renjuramachandran88/verifier/README.md

 ### Installing

-clone the repo and generate aar file by building the project in Android Studio
+Clone the repo and generate aar file by building the project in Android Studio

-Add the aar file to you app's libs folder and add aar reference in the project build.gradle file
+Add the aar file to your app's libs folder and add aar reference in the project build.gradle file

 ```
 allprojects {